coverclock/com-diag-astrolabe/README.md

 ## Abstract

-Astrolabe is an implementation of a stratum-1 NTP server using a Raspberry Pi 3 and a CSAC GPSDO: a Jackson Labs Technologies (JLT) GPS-disciplined oscillator (GPSDO) that incorporates a Microsemi (formerly Symmetricom) chip-scale atomic clock (CSAC).
+Astrolabe is an implementation of a stratum-1 NTP server with a stratum-0 reference clock.
+It uses a Raspberry Pi 3 and a Jackson Labs Technologies (JLT) GPS-disciplined oscillator (GPSDO) that incorporates a Microsemi (formerly Symmetricom) chip-scale atomic clock (CSAC).
 The software is a very slightly modified version of my Hourglass project, being similarly based on Eric Raymond's clockmaker script.
+The hardware is all off the shelf components.
+Scanned images of my hand-drawn schematics can be found at the Images URL below; I made some later corrections which I describe in the Remarks further below.

 ## Contact